 Log Reduction Definition

 What is a log reduction?
-A log reduction is a simplified way of showing the reduction in microorganisms before and after a treatment.
+A log reduction is a simplified way of showing the reduction in microorganisms before and after treatment.
 Using logs is useful because it reduces very large numbers to something manageable.

 How to perform log reduction?